 How do we best prepare them for the questions that society will ask?

-Specifically, UM currently has the following institutes and departments in this field:
+UM currently has the following institutes and departments in the STEM field:

 - Institute for Technology-Inspired Regenerative Medicine (MERLN)